NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 ## Open Questions

 * In which version will this functionality be ready?

 * When there is no other extensions, shall NuGet provide empty string `"related": ""`, or just skip adding `"related": ""` in assets file?

-* Shall NuGet list not only .pdb and .xml, but all [AllowedReferenceRelatedFileExtensions](https://github.com/dotnet/msbuild/blame/main/src/Tasks/Microsoft.Common.CurrentVersion.targets#L621-L627) if there is any? (.pdb, .xml, .pri, .dll.config, .exe.config)
+* Shall NuGet list not only .pdb and .xml, but also all the extensions in [AllowedReferenceRelatedFileExtensions](https://github.com/dotnet/msbuild/blame/main/src/Tasks/Microsoft.Common.CurrentVersion.targets#L621-L627) if there is any? (.pdb, .xml, .pri, .dll.config, .exe.config)

-* Is it necessary to apply `related` to project reference type?
-Or only package reference type is needed.
+* Is it necessary to add `related` to project reference type node in targets section?
+Or only adding `related` to package reference type node in targets section?

-* The impact on the cache side.
+* If there is a change in `related` property, will it make any difference in restore?
+For a package reference, there should be no change in `related` property if it's referencing the same package.
+For a project reference, should manually adding/removing .pdb, .xml file trigger restore?
+Does it make any difference compared with previous behavior?

 ## Considerations